-The advantages and disadvantages of nuclear energy have made this energy source one of the most controversial on the market today.
+The advantages and disadvantages of nuclear energy have made this alternative energy source one of the most controversial on the market today.
 Advocates for and against nuclear energy are equally passionate about their causes.
 Understanding the pros and cons of this energy source can help you make a more informed decision about your own energy use.

 Nuclear Power Source